FurryCoders/FALocalRepo/README.md

 To check only specific tables, use the `--users`, `--submissions`, and `--comments` options.

-By default, errors will only be logged and no attempt will be made to fix them.
+By default, errors are only logged and no attempt will be made to fix them.
 To allow the program to try to repair the database, use the `--fix` option.

 Use the `--allow-deletion` option to allow deleting entries that are redundant or erroneous (e.g. a comment without